467 Beacon is located on the south side of Beacon, between Hereford and Massachusetts Avenue, with 465 Beacon to the east and 469 Beacon to the west.

 Helen (Stebbins) Kennard died that same month.
 Arthur Kennard and their children continued to live at 467 Beacon and in Cazenovia.

-Katharine Marjorie Kennard married in June of 1922 to Francis Whiting Hatch.
+Katharine Kennard married in June of 1922 to Francis Whiting Hatch.
 After their marriage, they lived in Cambridge.
 He was an advertising executive, author, and composer.
-Their son, Frederick Whiting Hatch, Jr., was an unsuccessful candidate for governor of Massachusetts in 1978.
+Their son, Francis Whiting Hatch, Jr., was an unsuccessful candidate for governor of Massachusetts in 1978.

 Arthur Kennard moved from 467 Beacon by 1923 and by the 1923-1924 winter season was living at 82 Chestnut.

 By the 1922-1923 winter season, 467 Beacon was the home of George Swinnerton Parker and his wife, Grace Eliza (Mann) Parker.
-They previously had lived in Brookline.
+They previously had lived in Salem, Massachusetts.

 George Parker was an inventor and manufacturer of games, the founder of George S. Parker & Co. (in 1883) which had become Parker Brothers in 1888.

-On September 15, 1924, 467 Beacon was acquired from Helen Kennard’s estate by Mrs. Lillian Sprague (Darrow) Beal, the wife of William Fields Beal, and their sons, Willis Payne Beal and James Holland Beal.
-They previously had lived in 144 Mt.
+On September 15, 1924, 467 Beacon was acquired from Helen Kennard’s estate by Lillian Sprague (Darrow) Beal, the former wife of William Fields Beal, a real estate broker in New York City.
+She and their sons, Willis Paine Beal and James Holland Beal, made it their home.
+They previously had lived at 144 Mt.
 Vernon.
 They also maintained a home in Nahant.
 She was separated from her husband, who was a real estate broker in New York City.

 Willis P. Beal, a bank trust officer and later an investment broker, married in July of 1933 to Cecily D. Livermore.
 After their marriage, they lived at 101 Chestnut.

-James H. Beal, an Episcopal clergyman, married in November of 1934 to Georgette Appleton Binney.
-After their marriage, they lived in Newburyport, where he was assistant rector of Christ Church.
+James H. Beal, an Episcopal clergyman, married in October of 1934 to Georgette Appleton Binney.
+After their marriage, the lived in New Bedford, where he was assistant rector of Christ Church.

 Lillian Beal continued to live at 467 Beacon until her death in December of 1942.